peterbb/mini-prolog/readme.md

 # Mini prolog

-This is an implementation of a of logical programming language with horn clauses.
+This is an implementation of a logical programming language with horn clauses.
 It is implemented in ~350 lines of ocaml code, and was written over the course of a few hours.